 Most comprehensive travel insurance policies include cancellation coverage in the event of a natural disaster, like a hurricane.
 However, you’ll want to purchase your plan as soon as possible.
 Because once a hurricane is named, it becomes “foreseeable,” and you will no longer be able to purchase a policy with coverage to cancel.

 Unfortunately, this is one of the most common travel mistakes made by policyholders.
-But you can guarantee coverage for non-refundable expenses when you purchase your policy right after you make your first trip deposit.
+But you can guarantee coverage for non-refundable expenses when you purchase your insurance right after you make your first trip deposit.

 Pro Tip: Are you planning a trip to a hurricane-prone area during hurricane season?
 Don’t wait – you can get an instant quote right now below.
 To compare hurricane travel insurance policies with the right coverage for trip cancellation, select the filter for “There’s a hurricane or bad weather where I’m going.”
 (See below)